gregfagan/gregfagan.github.io/README.md

 Personal homepage

-Published to gregfagan.github.io with gregfagan.com custom domain.
+Published to gregfagan.github.io with greg.dev custom domain.

-Static HTML generated from a little bit of React.
-Why use React for such a simple page?
-I wanted to write my resume in JSON...
+Very old and simple JSON to HTML site generator in React.